uchicago-cs/cmsc22000/website/hw/hw4.rst

 ----------------

 We've seen how GDB works with some simple examples, but now it's time to debug a more complex piece of software.
-We will be using a very simple terminal-based editor called ``micro``.
-This is our version of the ``kilo`` editor, a simple but functional text editor that can be implemented in about 1,000 lines of C code; if you're interested, you can see a step-by-step guide to writing this editor here: https://viewsourcecode.org/snaptoken/kilo/ (please note that you do not have to read this to complete this homework; however, if you're interested in the inner workings of a text editor, you may find that guide interesting).
+We will be using the ``micro`` editor from Homework #3.
+As a reminder, this is our version of the `kilo <https://viewsourcecode.org/snaptoken/kilo/>`__ editor, a simple but functional text editor that can be implemented in about 1,000 lines of C code.

-``micro`` largely follows the same structure as the ``kilo`` code, except we divided it into multiple modules and documented the code following our style guide.

 You can build the ``micro`` editor by going into the ``micro/`` directory in your repository and running the following::